cnifadkar/ML-Sign-Language/README.md

-Here’s a more polished and concise **README** for your project:

----

 # **ML Sign Language Project**

 This repository contains our final project for **CS 4641: Machine Learning**.
 Below is an overview of the key files and directories relevant to our work.